John Ferrillo

 John Ferrillo is an American oboist.
 He has been the Principal Oboe of the Boston Symphony Orchestra since 2001.
-He is also member at the Tanglewood Music Center.
+He is also a faculty member at the Tanglewood Music Center.
 Prior to these posts, he was Co-Principal Oboe of the Metropolitan Opera Orchestra in New York from 1986 to 2001 as well as a former teacher at the Juilliard School and Mannes School of Music.
 Ferrillo studied with John de Lancie at the Curtis Institute of Music.